viamrobotics/docs/docs/components/board/upboard.md

 Follow [these instructions](https://ubuntu.com/tutorials/install-ubuntu-server) to do so.
 1. The [pin control driver](https://github.com/up-division/pinctrl-upboard).
 Follow [these instructions](https://github.com/up-division/pinctrl-upboard) to do so.
-This driver stabilizes the [GPIO pin mapping definition](https://github.com/up-board/up-community/wiki/Pinout) on the board to make it identical to a [`pi`](/components/board/pi/) board.
+This driver stabilizes the [GPIO pin mapping definition](https://github.com/up-board/up-community/wiki/Pinout) on the board to make it identical to that of a [Raspberry Pi](/components/board/pi/).

 {{< tabs name="Configure an upboard Board" >}}
 {{% tab name="Config Builder" %}}